Attribute Mapping in Keycloak During OIDC Identity Brokering

 • For username

-• Since Auth0 does not always provide a stable username claim, I chose to set the Keycloak username to the user’s Auth0 email using the Username Template Importer mapper as a workaround.
+• Since Auth0 does not always provide a stable username claim, I chose to set the Keycloak username to the user’s Auth0 email using the Username Template Importer mapper.

 • Mapper type: Username Template Importer